 Prime Minister Beata Szydło and Jarosław Kaczyński (Leader of PiS), JANEK SKARZYNSKI / AFP

 Every victory shall be congratulated, particularly when it is an overpowering victory.
 Polish press magazines have mentionned the party PiS as the main winner and have praised its considerable success.
 However, words of congratulations could not be found in Western European countries’ newspapers.
-I remember watching live broadcast from the parliamentary election results and my naive feelings of joy as PiS was declared the main winner.
-Truthfully, I was glad that a party was able to convince the majority of Polish people that they are willing to change Poland and Poles’ lives.
-But I also remember how this innocent hope of change for the better had been smashed as soon as I saw the headlines in French, English, Spanish and Italian newspapers.
-The common words that were basically mentionned everywhere in a very negative perception were „Eurosceptic, conservative, nationalist, ultranationalist, populist, extremist, extreme right-wing, far-right party”.
-Even the harsh word „xenophobic” was used to depict the winner of the elections.
-I was quite astonished to find such adjectives, but then I understood that the meaning of these words is perceived in a different way between Western and European countries.
+The words used in the headlines on French, English, Spanish and Italian newspapers were very negative.
+The words „Eurosceptic, conservative, nationalist, ultranationalist, populist, extremist, extreme right-wing, far-right party, xenophobic” were used to depict the winner of the elections.

 The Western European countries’ opinions